Switching mobile broadband providers and unlocking dongles

 Are you thinking of getting mobile broadband, but you already have a fixed-line internet service?
 When you sign up to a mobile broadband service it's completely up to you whether you stick to the provider that gives you your home broadband or not.

 However, bear in mind an increasing amount of providers are offering them as a dual package.
-For example, traditional mobile specialists T-Mobile and Orange (via EE home broadband) offer fixed-line broadband, with offers available for people with existing mobile accounts.
-At the same time, both BT and Virgin Media offer mobile broadband as part of bundle packages, meaning you'll get a discount overall.
+For example, EE, BT and Virgin Media regularly run fixed-line broadband offers which include mobile broadband as part of bundle packages, meaning you'll get a discount overall.